BobaBoard/boba-docs/docs/engineering/boba-backend/APIs/testing-endpoints.md

     expect(cache().hget).toBeCalledWith(CacheKeys.USER, "logged_in_user_id");
 ```

-`Mocks` used in BobaServer's testing include the `cache`, network requests (i.e. the `axios` library), and the authentication service.
+`Mocks` used in BobaBackend's testing include the `cache`, network requests (i.e. the `axios` library), and the authentication service.

-## Testing BobaServer's API Routes
+## Testing BobaBackend's API Routes

 TODO